Birch-san/juicysfplugin/README.md

 Open `juicysfplugin/Builds/MacOSX/juicysfplugin.xcodeproj` in XCode (or IntelliJ AppCode).

 Build & run the "juicysfplugin - Standalone Plugin" target.

+All the libs we link against are project-local (see `juicysfplugin/Builds/MacOSX/lib_relinked`).
+I have used `install_name_tool` to give these libs relative install names.
+This ensures that any product you build will be portable.

 ## Testing VST/AU plugins inside an audio plugin host